microsoft/unilm/dit/text_detection/README.md

 ```

 ## Acknowledgment
-Thanks to [Detectron2](https://github.com/facebookresearch/detectron2) for Mask R-CNN implementation.

-Thanks to [MMOCR](https://github.com/open-mmlab/mmocr) for the data preprocessing implementation of the FUNSD
+Thanks to [Detectron2](https://github.com/facebookresearch/detectron2) for Mask R-CNN implementation and [MMOCR](https://github.com/open-mmlab/mmocr) for the data preprocessing implementation of the FUNSD